volatilic/volatilic/README.md

 ---

-Dont really care about github or ponytown anymore...
-Were really active on tumblr!
+Don't really care about GitHub or Pony Town anymore...
+We're really active on Tumblr!
 Check out our pinned post for an "about me"

 [Tumblr](https://www.tumblr.com/runr4bb)